calder/mafia/README.md

   - [ ] Overeager
 - Other
   - [x] Dead people shouldn't be able to vote
+  - [ ] Politicians shouldn't be able to steal dead people's votes
   - [ ] Test hitman ability